JacobWongDev/jwcubic/README.md

 - 👋 Hi, I’m @jwcubic
-- 👀 I’m interested in Java, OSGi, Data Structures and Algorithms, C++ and C.
+- 👀 I’m interested in lower level development in C++, C concerning efficiency problems.
-- 🌱 I’m currently learning C++, Advanced Algorithms, Assembly Language Programming.
+- 🌱 I’m currently learning full stack development.
-- 💞️ I’m looking to collaborate on projects that involve Java.
+- 💞️ I’m looking to collaborate on any projects that are cool!
-- 📫 How to reach me jsjw@queensu.ca
+- 📫 How to reach me 19jsjw@queensu.ca

 <!---
 jwcubic/jwcubic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.